genomic-medicine-sweden/Twist_Solid/docs/dna_cnvs.md

 * Filter cnvs not annotated in the INFO:Genes tag

 ## CNV report
-A combined report in tsv format is generated based on the filtered vcf files by the in-house script [cnv_report.py](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/scripts/cnv_report.py) ([rule](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/rules/cnv_tsv_report.smk)).
+A combined report in tsv format is generated based on the filtered vcf files by the in-house script [cnv_report.py](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/scripts/cnv_report.py) ([rule and config](rules.md#cnv_tsv_report)).
 The script also looks for 1p19q deletions and add that to the report.

 ### Configuration
 **Software settings**